The Optus Glean promise: predictability

 - Offices and corporate buildings — Scheduled touchpoint disinfection during flu season, post-outbreak response, and periodic deep disinfection.
 Combine with office cleaning for integrated hygiene management.

-- Healthcare facilities — HIQA-compliant terminal cleaning and disinfection, post-outbreak decontamination, and scheduled fogging for high-risk areas.
+- Healthcare facilities — HIQA-aligned terminal cleaning and disinfection, post-outbreak decontamination, and scheduled fogging for high-risk areas.
 Part of our comprehensive healthcare cleaning service.

 - Schools and creches — Regular sanitisation during term time, outbreak response for norovirus and flu, and deep disinfection during school holidays.